tomeryeh/demo/cabble/docs/tutorial.md

 	}
 ```

-Cabble ask for Kuzzle for an id if no user is already found in localstorage (see fetchFromLocalStorage in userController for details).
+Cabble ask for Kuzzle for an id if no user is already found in sessionstorage (see fetchFromSessionStorage in userController for details).
 Then Cabble init the publication subscriptions via initPubSub for the three collections :

 ```javascript